waylon531/Dinosauria/README.md

 make -j2
 ```
 Note that if you want documentation to be generated, you must have doxygen installed.
 In addition, if you want inheritance graphs, you must have graphviz dot installed.

+##Prebuilt Binaries
+Prebuilt binaries are hosted on Google Drive at https://drive.google.com/folderview?id=0B8ATzH7YnDGKb1dwRjA2ZkJWS1E&usp=sharing.
+They are currently  only available for Linux, but Mac OSX support will be added.
+There are no plans as of now to build Windows binaries, but that may change in the future.
+Compiling anything on Windows is really unpleasant and compling a portable binary is even worse.

 ##License
 See the file "LICENSE".